Ayana-CSG-HOMES/Ayana-CSG-HOMES/README.md

 A custom-built tool identifying customers and likely purchases across their grouping "domains" results in increased ROI by targeting the ideal customers given the marketing message.

 ### Automated BI System 🤖
-An AI-driven automation framework designed to streamline data workflows, reduce manual intervention, and accelerate executive reporting with pinpoint accuracy.
+AI-powered automation framework designed to reduce manual processes, improve accuracy, and expedite high-level reporting.

-> NOTE: I focus on delivering data-driven insights that allow B2B and B2C teams to leverage analytics at the C-suite decision-making processes.
 ---

 ## Get in Touch